-I am a staff accountant and have been with CBM for six months.
+I am a senior accountant and have been with CBM for over a year.

 An individual who took a chance on me.
 I moved to the DMV area after graduation with no experience.
 I met an individual who happened to see potential in me and taught me what I know now.
 This person has over 10+ years of experience and saw the drive me in and took me under her wings.
 We’ve had our share of laughs and tears which opened my eyes to see how rewarding it is to work in accounting.

 What’s the most exciting part of your job?

 The people.
 I’ve always worked with a handful of people only and being able to work with many people has been amazing.
 Everyone has lots of knowledge and I’ve gained a lot working with the people here.
 It has been enjoyable so far.

 Do you have any advice for people looking to enter accounting or work at CBM?

 Be opened to learning new things and open minded.

 Does your family have any traditions that are especially important to you?